 The novice photographer is blindly ambitious creature!
 We often want to shoot moving objects like car/bike races, kids being kids, pets being pets, adults being–ahem–“adults”.
 Sadly the digital camera has historically been a no-no option for capturing swift moving objects with clarity and sharpness.
-So this is how I approached the Nikon V1.
+So this is how I approached the Nikon 1 V1.
 It’s an expensive camera with staggering performance.
 Is it worth it’s $800 admission?
 Can it sharply capture and do justice to my daughter’s spot on Justin Bieber impression?
 That’s what we aim to find out.
+If you want to go deeper into the world of photography, take a look at how to choose the best digital camera.

 The Nikon V1 and the J1 are Nikon’s harbingers of the new Nikon 1 System technology.
 The Nikon J1 is the entry level suitor for amateur photographers, while the Nikon V1 is aimed at a slightly more savvy user.
-The Nikon V1, is a mirrorless 10-megapixel camera with interchangeable lens capability, electronic viewfinder and an accessory port to affix flashes and such.
-It comes with a standard USB data cable for file transfer, battery charger and and 7.0V 1900mAh Li-ion battery.
+The Nikon V1, is a mirrorless 10-megapixel camera with interchangeable lens capability, Nikon 1 lens mount, electronic viewfinder, and an accessory port to affix flashes and such.
+The interchangeable lens is a useful feature.
+Amazon allows you to purchase the Nikon 1 V1 with either a 10mm lens, 10-30mm lens, or with a 10-30mm and a 30-110 Twin Kit.
+It also comes with a standard USB data cable for file transfer, battery charger, a 1″ type small sensor (sensor size: 13.2mm x 8.8mm) and 7.0V 1900mAh Li-ion battery.

 The new Nikon 1 tech on the V1 allows all sorts of cools things.
 There is the ability to snap photos while video recording, a new system for interchangeable lens, advanced noise reduction, auto focus paired with super fast shoot speeds and GPS functionality to add location based info to your photos.

 You can also capture video at 1080i, 1080p and 720p resolutions.
+Plus, the Nikon V1 combines both phase detection and contrast-detection autofocus.
 On the topic of moving images, the shutter can be used in mechanical or electronic mode functions.
 The 1/250 second shutter speed really lends itself to capturing spastic object motion.
 When set to Mechanical, a sound can be heard as you snap photos.
 Alternatively, the electronic shutter operates at a slower 1/60 second shutter speed, but keeps things nice and silent.

 Operating the camera is a pretty simple affair, albeit with a few nagging bumps to get used to.
 There is an on/off switch at top.
 But you must “Rotate the zoom ring [on the lens] to extend the lens” before an image will appear on the back monitor or in the electronic viewfinder.
 So I turn the whole unit on by rotating the zoom ring.
 Now select the type of function and subsequently the type of photo you wish to take.
 The Mode Dial on the back offers four modes.
 They are Motion Snapshot mode, Smart Photo Selector, Still Image and Movie mode.
 The wheel is much smaller than my thumb, yet easy to adjust and selection lock in place nicely.